 Wayne County, Ohio

 Printing Costs

-Ohio Revised Code § 2151.18 requires that the court include on each printed copy of the Annual Report the cost of each printed copy.
+Ohio Revised Code §2151.18 requires that the Court include on each printed copy of the Annual Report the cost of each printed copy.
+The 2013 Annual Report was printed using the Court's color laser printer so no exact costs are associated with its printing.
 Only two printed copies are being made in order to satisfy the legal requirement that two copies remain on file with the Court.
 Distribution of the Annual Report is again being made on-line in order to minimize costs.
 Click on Annual Report on the Court's web site at www.wayneprobateandjuvenile.org.